phytec-labs/meta-redbeet/README.md

 ## Pin Configurtion
 <img src="AM62_Phyboard_Lyra_To_Redbeet_Pinout.png" width="410" height="200">

-There are two things included in this meta-layer.
-The Device Tree Overlay and PLC Utils.
+There are two items included in this meta-layer.

-- **Overlay** - contains the device tree changes that we need to MUX our SPI pins on the expansion header, and to enable the driver for the RED beet.
+- **Device Tree Overlay** - contains the device tree changes that we need to MUX our SPI pins on the expansion header, and to enable the driver for the RED beet.

 - **PLC Utils** - The softwares used to test/verify communication between the AM62 and the RED beet.
 These were pre-compiled by PHYTEC to run on the AM62/AM62A ARM64 Embedded Linux.